 GDPR and Data Protection advice

-A change in government legislation regarding data protection called The General Data Protection Regulation (GDPR) will be in place from 25th May 2018.
+A change in government legislation regarding data protection called The General Data Protection Regulation (GDPR) has been in place from 25th May 2018.

-The guidance given here is aimed at assisting British Fencing affiliated clubs and associations with identifying the key areas that they should be addressing as a result of the additional requirements arising from the upcoming introduction of GDPR.
+The guidance given here was originally aimed at assisting British Fencing affiliated clubs and associations with identifying the key areas that they should be addressing as a result of the additional requirements arising from the introduction of GDPR.

 Important guidance for clubs for compliance with GDPR

 BF will be emailing all clubs with a link to this information.
 If your club is unable to access this information or if you have any questions about the proposed wording or any of the changes under the GDPR please email email@example.com.
 Please note that we cannot offer tailored compliance advice and you may need to seek independent advice and guidance if you have specific queries that relate to your club.

 When an individual joins an affiliated club, if they are not already a member of BF they should also join BF.
 This is typically done online by the individual (or their guardian).
 In those cases the BF process will ensure that all the necessary consents are collected to allow BF, and those operating on its behalf to process their personal data in the way described.

 If the affiliated club is collecting details in order to registering and/or manage a membership with BF on behalf of the member, the club MUST ensure that the necessary consents are collected to allow this transfer of data to BF.

 In both cases the club must ensure that consent is given to allow the affiliated club to process the member’s data.
 This consent should already be an established practice as it falls under the expectations of the existing Data Protection Act.